redline-games/documentation/docs/features.md

 Money matters 💸.
 <br>
-Use one manager per currency, assign relevant data in the corresponding SO and you're set.
+Use one manager per currency, assign relevant data in the corresponding scriptable object and you're set.

 ```text
 [CurrencyManager] prefab can be found in Assets/Prefabs/Currency